-The entrance is behind the Tynant Inn and about 7 metres below the top of the hill.
-Situated in Garth Wood which is marked on OS maps.
-At Morganstown, just off the A470 near Taff's Well, a footpath behind the Tynant Inn leads past the allotments to the woods.
-Climb straight up the hill and the entrance is near the top in a shallow depression.
-Not easy to spot until you are right on top of it.
+At Morganstown, just off the A470 near Taff's Well, a footpath behind the Tynant Inn leads past allotments to Garth Wood.
+Climb straight up the hill and the entrance is near the top in a shallow depression about 7 metres below the top, but not easy to spot until you are right on top of it.

 An interesting and well decorated cave which lies very close to the active quarry.

 A wide entrance leads to a ledge.
 There are three places to climb down from this ledge to the lower passage, which contains a short oxbow at the end.
 The cave may be lost due to quarrying.

 Arch.
 Camb.,107, Savory, H.N. pp.3-63, 1958.
 Mention of archaeological finds.

 Bulletin of Board of Celtic Studies.
 18, 221-227, Alcock, L., 1959.
 Dark age objects of Irish origin found in the cave.